bhoptee/trueman-chiro/src/pages/treatments.md

           One to One Assessment at the ...
 Gym

-          Requires you have attended an initial consultation
+          Requires you have attended an Initial Consultation

           Non- gym members £5 gym entry fee
         title: Gym Based Assessment